jedhabush/catwiki-challenge/README.md

 6- Automatic handling of timeout <br/>
 7- Automatic handling of withCredentials <br/>

-- Body-parser: Is a middleware for Express.js, a popular web framework for Node.js, that parses incoming request bodies in a middleware before your handlers.<br/>
+- **Body-parser**: Is a middleware for Express.js, a popular web framework for Node.js, that parses incoming request bodies in a middleware before your handlers.<br/>
   It can parse the following types of data: <br/>

 1- JSON <br/>